Allergies

 Mildew is also a common type of mold.

 Molds are different from plants or animals in how they reproduce and grow.
 The “seeds,” called spores, travel through the air.
 Upsetting a mold source can send the spores into the air.
 Some spores spread in dry, windy weather.
-Others spread with the fog or dew when humidity is high.
+Others spread with fog or dew when humidity is high.
 This makes it easier for you to breathe the spores into your lungs.

 Many molds grow on rotting logs and fallen leaves, in compost piles, and on grasses and grains.
-Unlike pollen, molds do not die with the first killing frost.
+Unlike pollen, molds do not die with the first frost.
 Most outdoor molds become inactive during the winter.
 In the spring, they grow on plants killed by the cold.
 Indoors, fungi grow in damp areas like the bathroom, kitchen, or basement.

 What Are the Symptoms of a Mold Allergy?